RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #7

+Another 30 minutes of standing. :) And working on my second water.
+I think I'm done standing for now.

 ## #6

 First water of the day done.
 I realized I haven't taken my vitamins, which is a